-Have you ever watched the Food Network Show "Chopped"?
+Have you ever watched the Food Network Show Chopped?
 Each week, four professional chefs/cooks are tasked with preparing an appetizer, an entree, and a dessert.
 Each competition is an elimination round.
-After the presentation of appetizers, one cook is eliminated and just three remain.
-After the entree, there are just two to face-off for the dessert round and championship.
+After the presentation of appetizers, one cook is eliminated, and just three remain.
+After the entree, there are just two cooks remaining who face off for the dessert round and championship.

-These are simple mistakes that even the most experienced of chefs can make at one time or another.
-But there are other accidents that occur in the kitchen—not from lack of care or attention, but simply because cooking is not just an activity, it's a science.
-Understanding the interaction of various foods, times, and temperatures is the key to a good result or a potential disaster.
+These are simple mistakes that even the most experienced chefs can make at one time or another.
+But there are other accidents that occur in the kitchen, not from lack of care or attention, but simply because cooking is not just an activity—it's a science.
+Understanding the interaction of various foods, times, and temperatures is the key to a good result.

 In theory, if you can boil water, you can cook pasta.